apicco/spotquant/README.md

 # spotquant

-Quantification of the fluorescence intensity in diffraction limited spots, imaged by fluorescence microscopy
+Quantification of the fluorescence intensity in diffraction limited spots, imaged by fluorescence microscopy as 12-bit images.